QuantEcon/lecture-source-py/source/rst/classical_filtering.rst

 An understanding of these connections has repeatedly proved useful in cracking interesting applied problems

 For example, Sargent :cite:`Sargent1987` [chs.
 IX, XIV] and Hansen and Sargent :cite:`HanSar1980` formulated and solved control and filtering problems using :math:`z`-transform methods

-In this lecture we investigate these ideas using mostly elementary linear algebra
+In this lecture we begin to investigate these ideas by using mostly elementary linear algebra

+This is the main purpose and focus of the lecture

+However, after showing matrix algebra formulas, we'll summarize classic infinite-horizon formulas built on :math:`z`-transform  and lag operator methods